aosabook/500lines/cluster/CHAPTER.rst

             return state, state.accounts[operation.account]

 Note that executing the "get-balance" operation does not modify the state, but is still implemented as a state transition.
-This guarantees that the returned balance is the latest information in the cluster of servers, not based on the local state on a single server.
+This guarantees that the returned balance is the latest information in the cluster of servers, not based on the (possibly stale) local state on a single server.

 This may look different than the typical state machine you'd learn about in a computer science course.
 Rather than a finite set of named states with labeled transitions, this machine's state is the collection of account balances, so there are infinite possible states.